aman-saha/hate-speech-detection/README.md

 To identify the most appropriate algorithm for this text classification task, model performance evaluation methods are provided and a comparative analysis between the models discussed above is included.
 Given the multi-class nature and class label imbalance, micro-average F1-scores and micro-average area under the ROC curve (AUC) are the chosen comparision and evaluation metrics.

-__NOTE:__ This is meant to be a customizable model, with the option to include any or all of the feature spaces engineered.
+__NOTE:__ This is meant to be a customizable model that can be applied to new data, with the option to include any or all of the feature spaces engineered.
 To exclude a specific feature type, simply comment it out in lines 14-20 of [hate_speech_detection.py](https://github.com/tpawelski/hate-speech-detection/blob/master/hate_speech_detection.py).

 ## Instructions ##